Summerland Street “co-living” block public exhibition

 A pre-application exhibition of plans for a 164-bed “co-living” block on Summerland Street will take place from 11am-4pm on Friday 3 March at the former windscreen repair business in the centre of the redevelopment site, which includes Yonk Asian Foods and Sai Kung supermarket.

-172 of the 300 paying subscribers we need to cover our running costs and keep publishing have signed up so far.
+178 of the 300 paying subscribers we need to break even have signed up so far.

 Devon & Cornwall Police underperforming in three-quarters of areas inspected